-This is the fourth in a series of five country-level papers on the role of organised crime groups in the illicit trade of tobacco, alcohol and pharmaceuticals across Europe, focusing on Romania as a case study.
+This is the fifth and last in a series of five country-level papers on the role of organised crime groups in the illicit trade in tobacco, alcohol and pharmaceuticals across Europe, focusing on Italy as a case study.

 The UK government is facing withering criticism that it has been too slow to help British overseas territories devastated by Hurricane Irma.
 This criticism reveals wider questions about the way governments manage crises in today’s digital age.